gtudose/New-beginnings/README.md

 # New-beginnings
-Make lemonade out of lemons - use this time to  have some fun

-You gotta start somewhere and this is a first attempt to use Git.
-I guess it's not that different (so far) from Subversion.
+Make lemonade out of lemons - use this time to  have some fun.
+You gotta start somewhere, and this is as good time as any to learn something new.
+This is my first attempt to learn to use Git.